2011 Davis Cup Asia/Oceania Zone Group III

 The Asia/Oceania Zone is one of the three zones of regional Davis Cup competition in 2011.

 In the Asia/Oceania Zone there are four different groups in which teams compete against each other to advance to the next group.

-Participating teams

 Format

 The eight teams were split into two groups and played round-robin.
 The top two teams advanced to the promotion pool where the two top teams will be promoted to the Asia/Oceania Zone Group II for 2012.
 The last two placed teams from the preliminary round were relegated into the relegation pool and the two bottom teams will be relegated to the Asia/Oceania Zone Group IV for 2012.

 It was played on clay on 15–18 June 2011 and the venue was the Sri Lanka Tennis Association, Colombo, Sri Lanka and it was played on outdoor hard.